aj-staton/bus-protocols/README.md

 ## SPI
 Wrote a software-defined implementation of SPI comunication which was tested by simulations in Verilator that created `*.vcd` (value change dump) files.
 These files were then sent to Sigrok to read.

+## SPI (Multiple)
+This project is similar to the original SPI project.
+A bit-banged SPI transaction was used, but with two caveats:
+  * An Streaming SPI transaction was added.
+This allowed for 1-128 bits to be read in a single transaction.
+  * Unlike the other project, a 'write' SPI mode was needed.
+The goal was to read sensor data and write it to off-chip flash memory.

 ### Credits
 This course was taught by Dr. Jason.
-D. Bakos in the Spring of 2020; the Teaching Assistant was Charles Daniels.
+D. Bakos in the Spring of 2020; the Teaching Assistants were Charles Daniels and Philip Conrad.
+Much of the material was provided by them.
+I was simply filling in some gaps around my given constraints.